Congregations Of Eid Ul Fitr Held In Nearly 1,000 Places In Hyderabad - UrduPoint

 Congregations Of Eid Ul Fitr Held In Nearly 1,000 Places In Hyderabad

-HYDERABAD, (UrduPoint / Pakistan Point News - 3rd May, 2022 ) :The congregations of Eid Ul Fitr were held here Tuesday in nearly 1,000 places including 115 big and small Eidgah in Hyderabad including the biggest congregations which took place at 12 places.
+HYDERABAD, (UrduPoint / Pakistan Point News - 5th May, 2022 ) :The congregations of Eid Ul Fitr were held in nearly 1,000 places including 115 big and small Eidgah in Hyderabad including the biggest congregations which took place at 12 places.

 Eidgah Qasimabad, Bagh-i-Mustafa Latifabad, Qadam Gah Moula Ali (RA), Eidgah Hussainabad, Eidgah Cantt, Eidgah Amani Shah Colony and Masumeem mosque in Tando Agha were among the places where largest congregations were organized.